ash30/HueInspired/README.md

 The benefits of this approach:

 - Strong modularity between features, everything can be put behind a feature flag allowing you to turn on and off features as required - great for testing and feature roll out.
-- A Explicit understanding of a changes scope.
+- An explicit understanding of a change's scope.
 Features can generally be freely refactored, where as changes to core require caution.

 Features can interact with each other, but its through core protocols i.e.. view controllers from Feature A will interact with services in feature B via a delegate protocol exposed in core.